creasoft-dev/creasoft.dev/README.md

 ```
 ├───en          - Contents in English
 ├───es          - Contents in Spanish
 │   ├ es.json   - Common front matter for all the contents in Spanish
 │   ├───pages   - Site pages
 │   └───posts   - Site posts (blog articles)
 ├───images      - Images
 ├───scripts     -
 │   ├ main.js   - Main JS file webapack uses to build the file including the dependencies.
 ├───styles      - Tailwind's CSS styling
 ├───_data       - Data/configuration file.
 └───_includes   - Eleventy's inclusion files, as specified in the front matter
     └───layouts - Layouts
 ```

 ## Serving the site Locally
 For running locally
 ```
-$ yarn build_and_serve
+$ yarn serve
 ```
 For building
 ```